Ornithology: Early knowledge and study

 Early written records provide valuable information on the past distributions of species.
 For instance, Xenophon records the abundance of the ostrich in Assyria (Anabasis, i.
 5); this subspecies from Asia Minor is extinct and all extant ostrich races are today restricted to Africa.
 Other old writings such as the Vedas (1500–800 BC) demonstrate the careful observation of avian life histories and include the earliest reference to the habit of brood parasitism by the Asian koel (Eudynamys scolopaceus).
-Like writing, the early art of China, Japan, Persia, and India also demonstrate knowledge, with examples of scientifically accurate bird illustrations.
+Like writing, the early art of China, Japan, Persia, and India also demonstrates knowledge, with examples of scientifically accurate bird illustrations.

-Aristotle in 350 BC in his History of animals noted the habit of bird migration, moulting, egg laying, and lifespans, as well as compiling a list of 170 different bird species.
+Aristotle in 350 BC in his History of animals noted the habits of bird migration, moulting, egg laying, and lifespans, as well as compiling a list of 170 different bird species.
 However, he also introduced and propagated several myths, such as the idea that swallows hibernated in winter, although he noted that cranes migrated from the steppes of Scythia to the marshes at the headwaters of the Nile.
 The idea of swallow hibernation became so well established that even as late as in 1878, Elliott Coues could list as many as 182 contemporary publications dealing with the hibernation of swallows and little published evidence to contradict the theory.
 Similar misconceptions existed regarding the breeding of barnacle geese.
 Their nests had not been seen, and they were believed to grow by transformations of goose barnacles, an idea that became prevalent from around the 11th century and noted by Bishop Giraldus Cambrensis (Gerald of Wales) in Topographia Hiberniae (1187).
 Around 77 AD, Pliny the Elder described birds, among other creatures, in his Historia Naturalis.